 Running to Faith

 Some religious people will contend that their beliefs are well reasoned and begin debate until the debate gets tough or uncomfortable then they run for the escape hatch called “faith”.
 It may take more time than others to run to faith, but most go there.
 And by “faith”, they mean, “you can’t touch this”, “you can’t doubt this”, “this is special and set apart”, “this is holy”.
 This is also the Sanctification Cloak.
 The cloak is the act of hiding when debate and reason are threatening — they jump under their cloak.
 They run away when things get tough and bank on the word “faith” which means “untestable”.
-Mind you, I don’t have trouble with things being untestable — but I do have trouble with the hypocrisy of pretending that some thing is testable but when it comes to testing, you run for your cloak.
+Mind you, I don’t have trouble with things being untestable — but I do have trouble with the hypocrisy of pretending that something is testable but when it comes to testing, you run for your cloak.

 Again, all of us make superstitious mental errors in cognition daily.
 It is sanctifying them that separates the skeptic thinking from much religious thinking.
 A Skeptic is a person who values skeptical thinking even if they also daily commit cognitive errors that are the same as those of religious people.
 A Skeptic declares that they are open to correction and that nothing is sacred, that nothing is immune from reason, empirical testing and questioning.
-A many religious persons, on the other hand, may declare themselves to be open minded but they have sacred elements which they will not doubt and they will use the Sanctification Cloak to protect these.
+But many religious persons, on the other hand, may declare themselves to be open minded but they have sacred elements which they will not doubt and they will use the Sanctification Cloak to protect these.

 Note to Skeptics